About Regional Roads Victoria

 With more than 19,000 kilometres of arterial roads to manage – from the major freeways and highways linking our towns and cities, to the roads that service agricultural production, freight and tourism – we’re working closely with communities, industry and other parts of Government who are delivering for regional Victoria.
 This includes Major Road Projects Victoria and the Major Transport Infrastructure Authority to make sure road improvements are delivered to a high standard and with minimal disruption.
 Our roads also support 43 million regional public transport trips per annum that rely on the regional road network to get around.

-RRV is now working with every regional and rural council and community to improve how the transport network is planned and maintained.
+We are now working with every regional and rural council and community to improve how the transport network is planned and maintained.
 We are doing this so that we deliver better outcomes for people, wherever they live.
-The VicRoads Register of Public Roads contains information about roads throughout Victoria, for which VicRoads and RRV have responsibilities.

-Our Safer Roads program is reducing the risk and severity of crashes for all road users by installing safety treatments, including:
+Our Road Safety Program is reducing the risk and severity of crashes for all road users by installing safety treatments, including:

 - flexible safety barriers